-FILMKUNSTFEST Mecklenburg-Vorpommern in the regional capital city of Schwerin
+FILMKUNSTFEST MV in Mecklenburg-Western Pomerania's capital city of Schwerin

-Find out about the festival in our brand new information brochure - Download here.
+Find out about the festival in our latest brochure - download here.

-FILMKUNSTFEST MV (Mecklenburg-Western Pomerania Festival of Cinematic Arts) was founded in spring 1990 by filmmakers in the region of Mecklenburg–West Pomerania as the first new film festival in Eastern Germany after the reunification, combining film and fine arts, such as photo exhibitions, readings of selected works of literature or music performances.
+FILMKUNSTFEST MV (Mecklenburg-Western Pomerania Festival of Cinematic Arts) was founded in spring 1990 by filmmakers based in the region of today's Mecklenburg–Western Pomerania as the very first film festival in East Germany, just months before the German Reunification, combining film and fine arts, such as photo exhibitions, readings of selected works of literature or music performances.